 I, the Teacher, was king over Israel in Jerusalem.
-I applied my mind to study and to explore by wisdom all that is done under the heavens...
+I devoted myself to study and to explore by wisdom all that is done under heaven.

 (Ecclesiastes 1:12-13)

 The pages that follow this stated purpose chronicle Solomon's quest to "study and explore by wisdom all that is done under heaven."
-In other words, Ecclesiastes is a journal.
+Or put more plainly, Ecclesiastes is a journal.
 It's the journal of a person who lived long ago who went on a quest to understand life.
-This journal has stood the test of time, because of its powerful and profound insights, and maybe most pointedly, because of Solomon's honest and raw pursuit to satisfy his own insatiable hunger for more.
+This journal has stood the test of time, because of it's powerful and profound insights, and maybe most pointedly, because of Solomon's honest and raw pursuit to satisfy his own insatiable hunger for more.